Prepare a Will in San Antonio, TX

 Finding an attorney that is familiar with and stays up to date on current Texas estates law is important to ensure that your will complies with Texas requirements to be valid when submitted to the court and will distribute your estate exactly as you intend.
 Many sites offer forms for creating your own Texas will that appear to be cheaper than hiring an attorney to draft your will, but these sites cannot provide you with legal advice nor guarantee the validity your will.
 The true cost often only becomes apparent once you have passed away, and your estate is not distributed as you intended, or your heirs must resort to the more onerous heirship proceeding because your will is invalid or did not address your entire estate.

 At the Law Offices of Benjamin E. Golden, PLLC, we have drafted numerous wills for clients and stay up to date on current Texas laws that affect wills.
 We ensure that your will is drafted so that your exact intentions will be carried out with minimal hassle for your loved ones once you have passed away.
-Just one example is preparing the will in such a way that the witnesses who watch you sign the will do not have to located and brought to court when probating your will.
+Just one example is preparing the will in such a way that the witnesses who watch you sign the will do not have to be located and brought to court when probating your will.
 In addition, we can include testamentary trusts in your will if you are concerned about leaving lump sums to minor children or other individuals who need assistance with managing money.

 In order to draft your will, some of the information that will be needed include: a list of your relatives; a list of your assets, items, and to whom each should go; and several individuals listed in order of preference to handle the court proceeding and the transfer of your estate assets.